 Not minor if: Failure to adequately assess vessel status was credited as an IROFS in the ISA fire hazard analysis.

-Example i: The licensee failed to review and revalidate the fire hazards analyses for multiple uranium production buildings at least every five years in accordance with operations procedures.
+Example 3i: The licensee failed to review and revalidate the fire hazards analyses for multiple uranium production buildings at least every five years in accordance with operations procedures.
 The inspectors identified several differences between the existing hazards analysis versus the actual and passive fire protection features within the production areas.

 The violation: The license application states that the licensee must conduct its business in accordance with a system of Standard Operating Procedures Company Standards, and Policy Guidelines.
 The licensee’s procedures required a five-year review and revisions as necessary to ensure the accuracy of the fire hazard analysis.
 The licensee had not reviewed or revised the document within the required period.
 Multiple inaccuracies were identified.